numtide/system-manager/README.md

 }
 ```

 This allows you to place your configuration in the modules directory.
-The configuration is very similar to what you would use in NixOS.
+The configuration is very
+similar to what you would use in NixOS.

-Here's an example configuration that creates file in etc, and installs two packages, btop and bat; it also instsalls a one-shot system service called hello.
+Here's an example configuration that creates file in etc, and installs two packages, btop and bat;
+it also installs a one-shot system service called hello.

 ```nix
 { config, lib, pkgs, ... }: